01442 838195

 Volkswagengolf1220-blog

-Now in its 8th generation, it's fair to say the Volkswagen Golf is a timeless classic that everyone from your dad to your coolest friend would be proud to drive around in.
-It’s a car which can easily host clever technology, while also maintaining its practical status.
-When out on the roads, the Golf has light steering which makes it relaxing for popping into town.
-If you opt for the R-Line, you also have a driver profile selection system which adds a Sport mode to help out on faster roads.
-The R-Line also puts you into the highest insurance group in this category (Group 20), so you may have more power and speed but you’ll also have a few extra annual costs too.
+Now in its eighth generation, it's fair to say the Volkswagen Golf is a timeless classic.
+It’s full of clever technologyl, but on a basic level is just a really practical family hatchback.
+The Golf has light steering and a real sense of quietness on the road, which makes it relaxing for popping into town.
+But if you opt for the R-Line model, you get a driver profile selection system which adds a Sport mode to help out on faster roads.
+The R-Line does put you into the highest insurance group in this category though (Group 20), so you’ll also have to pay a little more for your sportier looks and drive.

 Peugeot 2008